hayone1/microcloud-automated/README.md

 > If you get an error saying your `id_rsa` permissions are too open, you may want to changr it's permission using a comand like `chmod 600 ~/.ssh/id_rsa`.

 ## 2 Deployment<a id='2'></a>
-- Open a terminal in the root of this project.
+- Open a terminal in the root of this project and ensure you have the task package installed.
+- To get the list of available tasks you can run `task --list`
 - To deploy microcloud for a specific environment/group, you'll can to run commands in the below formats:
 ```shell